PHIL-101 Problems in Philosophy

 PHIL-212 Feminist Philosophy

 An examination of the various forms of feminist philosophy (e.g., liberal feminism, radical feminism, existential feminism, Marxist/socialist feminism, psychoanalytic feminism, postmodern feminism, eco-feminism, multicultural & global feminism).
 Emphasizes how feminism differs from common (mis)understandings of it.
 Some attention is also given to various women in professional philosophy.
+Same as WMST-200.
+Prerequisite: One course in philosophy or one course in women's studies or completion of the Diversity Central Curriculum requirement or permission of the instructor.

 PHIL-213 Symbolic Logic

 Examines basic procedures for determining the validity or invalidity of deductive arguments.
 Emphasizes standard notations, principles and methods used in modern symbolic logic.
 Also covers aspects of set theory.
+Prerequisite: Completion of at least two philosophy courses.

 PHIL-221 Applied Ethics